Spimy/ImageBlender/README.md

 - Run `main.py` and done

 ### **Images**
-The images you want to merge must be in proper order.
+The images you want to merge must be in proper order.<br>
-Example: image1.png, image2.png, image3.png, image4.png...
+Example: image1.png, image2.png, image3.png, image4.png...<br>
-When merging, it will merge image1.png and image2.png together and image3.png and image4.png together So make sure you have them in the order you want the to merge Make sure you don't have unneeded images in the same folder.
+When merging, it will merge image1.png and image2.png together and image3.png and image4.png together<br>
+So make sure you have them in the order you want the to merge<br>
+Make sure you don't have unneeded images in the same folder.<br>
-PLEASE NOTE THAT THIS ONLY MERGE **TWO** IMAGES!
+NOTE: THIS ONLY MERGES **TWO** IMAGES TOGETHER!

 ### **Output**
-All images merged will be output into a folder called `output` in the same directory as your images.
+All images merged will be output into a folder called `output` in the same directory as your images.<br>
-This folder can be created manually or if you didn't, the program will do so for you.
+This folder can be created manually or if you didn't, the program will do so for you.<br>
 Once the images are full merged, the console will output `Done`.
 Simply hit Enter and now, post your newly merged pictures on Instagram with your very own watermark as well!